a-v-medvedev/nemo-build/README.md

 ```

 The later procedure will rebuild nemo from source code keeping possible source code changes, whereas `./dnb.sh nemo:ubi` wipes the changes and rebuilds the `NEMO` source code from scratch unpacking the downloaded source code archive.

+More info on the `dnb.sh` contents and options can be found in the `dbscripts` README (https://github.com/a-v-medvedev/dbscripts).

 ## Running the result